 4. Small Blocks Proponents

 Opposing them was the “Small Blocks” camp.
-The supporters of this camp rooted for keeping the current 1mb block size, while finding solutions for optimizing transaction size and handling, in order to enable scaling.
+The supporters of this camp rooted for keeping the current 1 MB block size, while finding solutions for optimizing transaction size and handling, to enable scaling.

 This means that a 1mb Segwit block can hold the same amount of transactions as what would be a 4mb non-Segwit block.

-Additionally, Small Blockers talked about the development of the Lightning Network – A second layer on top of the Bitcoin protocol that allows for instant and feeless transactions.
+Additionally, Small Blockers talked about the development of the Lightning Network, a second layer on top of the Bitcoin protocol for instant and cheap transactions.

 Why Oppose a Block Size Increase?